AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 #.
 Launch Aviatrix Gateway in the Transit VPC.
 This Aviatrix Gateway in the Transit VPC is the Customer Gateway (CGW) from VGW point of view.

 #.
-Create Customer Gateway (CGW) in Transit VPC with the following configuration:
+At AWS Console, create Customer Gateway (CGW) in Transit VPC with the following configuration:

    - Routing: Dynamic

    - IP Address: Public IP of Aviatrix Gateway in Transit VPC.

 #.
-Create AWS VPN Connection in Transit VPC with the following configuration:
+At AWS Console create AWS VPN Connection in Transit VPC with the following configuration:

    - Virtual Private Gateway: VGW in Transit VPC